 Let's dive into the numbers and analyze this early season's trend by comparison of players' handicaps from previous years.
-As manager of the
+As manager of the league, among many duties, I have an important role that inquires attentiveness to details.
+The first two tournaments have been impressive.

 The league will not tolerate any egregious behaviors or actions.
 This is supposed to be and will remain a "gentlemen's game."